Edna Taylor Conservation Park

 Historical Feature

-Additional information on historic buildings or district questions may be found in the Department of Planning & Community & Economic Development Planning Division website.-
+More information on historic buildings or district questions may be found in the Department of Planning & Community & Economic Development Planning Division.

 Built: ca. 700 - 1200 A.D.

-Description: Six linear mounds and one panther effigy are located on a high glacial drumlin along the eastern side of the Edna Taylor Conservancy.
+Description: Six linear mounds and one panther burial are located on a high glacial drumlin along the eastern side of the Edna Taylor Conservancy.
 Originally another linear mound followed the hill crest to the north of the existing group and a conical mound and another very long linear mound extended to the south.
+To best preserve, this area is no longer part of the trail system in this park.

 The mound group was designated a City of Madison landmark on May 7, 1990 and is on the National Register of Historic Places.